epaulsen/energytariff/README.md

 #### Levels schema

 If your electric energy provider uses grid capacity levels, these can be configured.
+These tariff levels are used by norwegian grid operators, so this primarily applies to Norwegian HA owners.
-Per entry, here is the values needed:
+Per entry, here are the values needed:

 | Name | Type | Default | Since | Description |
 |------|------|---------|-------|-------------|